Drewwb/codetype/README.md

-# codetype
+# ScriptSpeed
-JS code website
+Like monkeytype but for code